 The artist can be seen here every day, giving instructions on the site, so there is a good chance that you might even be able to have a chat with him.
 He is also busy training many other artists, architects, designers and painters to continue his work long after he's gone.
 I was wondering if I should apply for a position.

-The only other building that I have had the pleasure of visiting
+The only other building that I've had the pleasure of visiting

-during my many travels abroad, which is still under daily construction
+during my many travel escapes abroad, and which is still under daily construction

 since its inception in 1881, is the beautiful Sagrada Familia, a Roman Catholic Church in Barcelona, Spain.

 It is said to be another 100 years in the making.
 The Spanish architect, Antoni Gaudi was largely responsible for its design and construction.
 It was Gaudi, who inspired Chalermchai Kosipipat.